eshlomo1/ms-sentinel-mcp-server-v1/README.md

-# Microsoft Sentinel MCP Server
+# Microsoft SIEM & XDR MCP Server

-A [Model Context Protocol][mcp] (MCP) server for Microsoft Sentinel.
-This server enables read-only access to a Microsoft Sentinel instance, including advanced querying, incident viewing, and resource exploration for Azure Sentinel environments.
+A [Model Context Protocol][mcp] (MCP) server for Microsoft Sentinel and Defneder XDR.
+This server enables read-only access to a Microsoft Sentinel instance and Defnder XDR, including advanced querying, incident viewing, and resource exploration.
 It provides a modular and extensible platform for observation-only security operations and analysis.

 ---